Posted on: April 15, 2021

 You’ve officially moved into the final phase of your college research.
 Congratulations!
 The strength and independence you’ve relied on will serve you extremely well in college.
 With the season of college decisions upon us, now is the time for us to take one more look at your personal college search.

 Balance and Perspective

 Managing this month’s balance of good news and bad news is intense, but hang in there, because you will arrive at the journey’s end and identify the right college for you.
 Now is the time for sorting through a variety of results, both practically and emotionally.
-Those results will include a mix of offers of admission, spots on waitlists, and denials.
+Those results will include a mix of offers of admission, financial aid details, spots on waitlists, and denials.
 Reviewing and accepting the news from colleges can be stressful, so it is best to process the information one result at a time — all while keeping your perspective focused on your overall outcome.